Ralo93/earthquake_damage_prediction/README.md

 - Autoencoding of interaction features of geoIDs
 - Dropping of columns which seemed not important
 - Sequential models: Use two binary classificators to predict 1 | 2,3 then another model 2 | 3
+- Replace geo-locations with few instances with another number (i.e., an numerical "other").
+- Target-encoding geolocation

 ## Results
 ![image](https://github.com/user-attachments/assets/d692bf77-cc40-4b4f-9a5f-16734166c145)